Wogebourne: History

 The Wogebourne has been documented since at least the fourteenth century, and was originally a tidal river in part.
 In the early twentieth century and earlier, the section of the river that runs through what is now East Wickham Open Space flowed in a meandering path above ground through the areas of woodland, Bourne Spring Wood, previously called Bowan Spring Wood and Hill Grove, and was joined from the south by a short tributary that flowed through a pond, both which no longer exist.
-When the County of London existed from 1889 to 1965 the Wogebourne formed some of its boundary with the county of Kent near Welling and East Wickham.
+When the County of London existed from 1889 to 1965 the Wogebourne formed part of its boundary with the county of Kent near Welling and East Wickham.
 In the twentieth century the Wogebourne within East Wickham Open Space was diverted underground into a straight culvert.

 In 2015 Crossrail were constructing new railway between Abbey Wood and Plumstead stations, for the new Elizabeth line to meet the existing North Kent Line.
 During excavation the underground section of the River Wogebourne was uncovered causing minor flooding and the water was temporarily diverted whilst construction continued.
 270 m of underground culvert near Abbey Wood railway station was destroyed, and a by-pass culvert was created for the watercourse further from the live rails.
 Initially the contractors thought the river diversion may cost up to £20 million, but managed to complete the work at a lower price.
 In the twenty first century the local government have had concerns about the possibility of the river flooding, especially in its lower reaches.